Featured

 order of precedence during run-time:

-1) Modifying a configuration in the Web console will take immediate effect as it takes precedence at runtime.
+1) Modifying a configuration in the Web console will take immediate effect as it takes precedence at runtime.2) Modifying a configuration in /apps will take immediate effect.

 3) Modifying a configuration in /libs will take immediate effect unless it is masked by a configuration in /apps.